flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 ---

-### 🔍 Advanced Content Filtering & Search
+### 🔍 Powerful Filtering & Search
-- **Comprehensive Filtering:** Let users filter headlines by `Topic`, `Source`, and `Country` using a dedicated filter interface.
+- **Quick-Access Filter Bar:** A persistent, horizontal filter bar on the main feed gives users one-tap access to their favorite content views.
+It includes built-in filters for "All" and "Followed" items, alongside any custom filters the user has saved.
-- **"Followed Items" Filter:** Users can instantly filter the feed to show only content from their followed topics, sources, and countries.
+- **Advanced Filter Creation:** A dedicated, full-screen interface allows users to build complex filters by combining multiple `Topics`, `Sources`, and `Countries`.
-- **Saved & Quick-Access Filters:** Empower users to save complex filter combinations and recall them with a single tap from a new, persistent filter bar on the main feed.
+- **Saved Filters:** Users can name and save their custom filter combinations, which then appear in the quick-access filter bar for easy reuse.
-- **Unified Search:** Includes a dedicated search page to help users find specific content quickly, with the ability to search across headlines, topics, sources, and countries.
+- **Unified Search:** A dedicated search page helps users find specific content quickly, with the ability to search across headlines, topics, sources, and countries.
 > **🎯 Your Advantage:** Give your users powerful content discovery tools that keep them engaged and coming back for more.

 </details>